Children’s Dentistry – Lake in the Hills, IL

 - Brush your child’s teeth with a soft toothbrush and water only if they’re not developed enough to spit.

 - You can start flossing their teeth as soon as they have two teeth that sit side by side.

 - You should be the one brushing your children’s teeth until they are six or seven years old.
 After that, they can begin brushing their teeth on their own.

 - Monitor your child’s brushing and flossing habits to make sure they are brushing for at least two minutes a day and flossing between every tooth.

-Contact All Smiles Dental today to schedule a visit for your child the next time you’re free!
-Our friendly staff warmly welcomes patients of all ages from Algonquin, IL and surrounding areas.
+Contact Compassionate Dental Care today to schedule a visit for your child the next time you’re free!
+Our friendly staff warmly welcomes patients of all ages from Lake in the Hills, IL and surrounding areas.